dsoldevila/QMPrimers/README.md

 Everything related to the Simulation is explained [here](https://github.com/dsoldevila/QMPrimers/wiki/Simulation).

 ## Development
+Feel free to colaborate and to send me a message for any doubts.
+If you have never contributed to any respository, I recommend to take a look on this [website](https://www.firsttimersonly.com/)

-For the ones that one to known what is going on under the hood, you can check this [page](https://github.com/dsoldevila/QMPrimers/wiki/Implementation)
+To know what is going on under the hood, you can check this yet-unfinished [page](https://github.com/dsoldevila/QMPrimers/wiki/Implementation)